What’s one thing that cars, semi trucks, and buses all have in common? They all have tires that need to be regularly replaced.

 In case you didn’t know, aluminum is the most common metal used to manufacture tire rims.

 Head to your local scrapyard and your payment depends on the rim weight and current scrap prices.
-If you’re not in a hurry to sell, you may wait for scrap prices to be on the higher side of average and you have more time to accumulate more metal.
+If you’re not in a hurry to sell, you may wait for scrap prices to be higher than average, and you will have more time to accumulate more metal.

 8. Retread Your Old Tires